 In this series, I examine inventory using a simple rule of thumb: Inventory increases ought to roughly parallel revenue increases.
 If inventory bloats more quickly than sales grow, this might be a sign that expected sales haven't materialized.

-Is the current inventory situation at Imation (NYS: IMN) out of line?
+Is the current inventory situation at Intersil (NAS: ISIL) out of line?
 To figure that out, start by comparing the company's figures to those from peers and competitors:

-How is Imation doing by this quick checkup?
-At first glance, not so great.
-Trailing-12-month revenue decreased 12.3%, and inventory increased 0.7%.
-Over the sequential quarterly period, the trend looks OK but not great.
-Revenue grew 2.1%, and inventory grew 2.6%.
+How is Intersil doing by this quick checkup?
+At first glance, OK, it seems.
+Trailing-12-month revenue increased 8.7%, and inventory increased 4.2%.
+Over the sequential quarterly period, the trend looks healthy.
+Revenue grew 5.1%, and inventory grew 1.7%.

 I don't stop my checkup there, because the type of inventory can matter even more than the overall quantity.
 There's even one type of inventory bulge we sometimes like to see.
 You can check for it by examining the quarterly filings to evaluate the different kinds of inventory: raw materials, work-in-progress inventory, and finished goods.
 (Some companies report the first two types as a single category.)